Audi A1 review - Reliability and safety

 - 5Practicality, comfort and boot spaceFive-door practicality and a roomy cabin make the A1 a very family-friendly option

-- 6Reliability and Safety - currently readingThe Audi A1 offers a comprehensive safety package, and we expect a strong performance on reliability, too
+- 6Reliability and Safety - currently readingThe Audi A1 offers a comprehensive safety package, while reliability should be strong, too